Judge nixes lawsuit challenging California home pot delivery

 The state regulation “does not command local jurisdictions to do anything or preclude them from doing anything,” she added.
 “It does not command local jurisdictions ... to permit delivery.
 Nor does it override their local ordinances prohibiting or regulating delivery.”

-It wasn’t immediately clear if an appeal would be filed.
-In the meantime, marijuana deliveries will continue under the state rule.
+With the case dismissed, marijuana deliveries will continue under the umbrella of the state rule.

+But attorney Steve Churchwell, who represented the local governments, said the ruling did not affect the rights of cities and counties to regulate — or prohibit altogether — cannabis deliveries within their borders.

+McGuire noted the state rule “does not impact the rights of any of the (local governments) to regulate cannabis or cannabis delivery.”
+She added, “Local jurisdictions can impose regulatory and health and safety standards that are stricter than state laws.”

 The judge’s reference to the case’s “ripeness” appeared to suggest that the debate might not be over.